aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-stamps-and-watermarks/image-and-page-number-in-header-footer-section-inline/_index.md

 Congratulation !
 You have learned how to add an image and page number in the header and footer section of a PDF document using inline paragraphs with Aspose.PDF for .NET.
 You can now customize the header and footer of your PDF documents flexibly.

+### FAQ's

+#### Q: What is the advantage of using inline paragraphs for adding an image and text to the header of a PDF document?

+A: Using inline paragraphs allows you to seamlessly integrate images and text within the same paragraph, providing precise control over their placement and formatting.
+This method is especially useful for creating customized headers with visual elements.

+#### Q: How does the provided C# source code achieve inline paragraphs for the header in a PDF document?

+A: The provided code demonstrates how to create a PDF document, add a page, and customize the header using inline paragraphs.
+It adds a TextFragment with inline text, an inline image, and another inline TextFragment.

+#### Q: How do I specify the color of the inline text in the header?

+A: The color of the inline text is specified using the `ForegroundColor` property of the `TextState` of the `TextFragment` object.

+#### Q: Can I adjust the dimensions of the inline image in the header?

+A: Yes, you can adjust the dimensions of the inline image using the `FixWidth` and `FixHeight` properties of the `Image` object.
+This allows you to control the width and height of the image within the header.

+#### Q: Can I include additional inline elements, such as hyperlinks or different font styles, in the header?

+A: Yes, you can include additional inline elements in the header by creating more `TextFragment` or `Image` objects with the desired properties.
+This allows you to customize the header further, including hyperlinks, different font styles, or other visual elements.

+#### Q: How can I ensure that the inline image and text remain properly aligned and formatted across different devices and viewers?

+A: Aspose.PDF for .NET ensures that inline images and text are properly aligned and formatted, resulting in consistent appearance across different devices and PDF viewers.

+#### Q: Can I apply inline paragraphs to the footer section as well?

+A: Yes, you can apply the same technique of using inline paragraphs to the footer section by creating a `Footer` object and adding inline elements such as text and images to it.

+#### Q: Is it possible to combine inline paragraphs with other header or footer customization methods?

+A: Yes, you can combine inline paragraphs with other header or footer customization methods provided by Aspose.PDF for .NET to create more complex and tailored header or footer designs.

+#### Q: Can I remove or clear the inline elements from the header if needed?

+A: Yes, you can remove or clear the inline elements by modifying the contents of the `HeaderFooter` object and removing the respective inline paragraphs.

+#### Q: How can I apply inline paragraphs to specific pages of the PDF document?

+A: To apply inline paragraphs to specific pages, you can create separate `HeaderFooter` objects for each page and assign them using the `Header` property of the respective `Aspose.Pdf.Page` objects.